What to Expect

 The residential nature of the program means that there are always opportunities for reflection, learning and growth.
 Exploration and sharing takes place within a group setting during the module.
 The experience of living in community is profound as it offers a sense of belonging and inclusion and allows for mutual support.
 Struggling with an eating disorder can be a very lonely, painful existence.
 We understand this.
 Some of us have been there.

-- Retreats – Doors open at 6pm
+- Retreats – Doors open at 3pm (NEW TIMES)

-- Modules – Doors open 3pm
+- Modules – Doors open at 3pm

 If you arrive prior to this time, you will be able to wait in the front lobby until team is ready.
 When you are greeted, you will be asked to change into a medical mask and will go through COVID-19 screening questions and rapid testing.

 Programs run from 9am until 9pm with a full day of group learning, community and personal opportunity time.